Head of Department

 Online professional development programmes at postgraduate level, designed for those working in or with public services and NGOs who wish to further develop their skills, capacity and strategic contribution.

 Drawing upon ideas from across the social sciences and adopting a critical perspective that looks to both understand what welfare states seek to achieve and critique them when they fail to deliver.
+It allows for specialisms in Crime and Criminal Justice or Children and Young People.

 Complementing our HCPC accredited courses, we also offer post-qualifying professional development short courses.
 The Department actively engages with the social work community, with a service user and carer participation group and a research dissemination initiative.